 Its outcome has the potential to determine whether or not a waste processing plant is built on a location, which has already been designated as a Site of Importance for Nature Conservation.
 (SINC)

-Susie Holden: The Pinkham Way Alliance (PWA) will have representatives at the Public
+Susie Holden: The Pinkham Way Alliance (PWA) will have representatives at the Public Examination.
+The PWA also expresses its thanks for the generous donations, which have enabled it to keep up the ongoing campaign

 7. Open Discussion and Future Ideas